As an Amazon Associate we earn a small commission from qualifying purchases.

 You’re arranging schedules and family visits for the delivery day.
 You’re purchasing baby clothes and planning out how you want the baby’s room to look.
 You are taking vitamins, avoiding certain foods, watching your blood pressure—not for your health, but for someone else.

-So here is why I believe that no matter how many days pass as a parent, you never fall into some predetermined parental role that you can never escape.
+So here is why I believe that no matter how many days pass as a mother or father, you never fall into some predetermined parental role that you can never escape.
 To be a parent at all, means that you are capable of change whether you realize it or not.

 Think about it, you’ve been changing for your baby from the beginning.